lieb/postdove/doc/dovecot_configuration.md

 If you are ok with the passwords being recognizable in the database, this will work just fine.

+Now set up authorization methods, both those we want and those we do not want.

  ```bash
 @@ -116,11 +117,11 @@
  #